South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 South Carolina vs. Vanderbilt College Football Odds, Plays and Insights

-SEC opponents square off when the South Carolina Gamecocks (3-3, 0-0 SEC) host the Vanderbilt Commodores (2-4, 0-0 SEC) on Saturday, October 16, 2021 at Williams-Brice Stadium.
+Oddsmakers massively favor the South Carolina Gamecocks (3-3, 0-0 SEC) when they host the Vanderbilt Commodores (2-4, 0-0 SEC) on Saturday, October 16, 2021 in a matchup between SEC opponents at Williams-Brice Stadium.
 South Carolina is favored by 18.5 points.
-The total is 51 points for this matchup.
+The point total is set at 51.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.